Measuring Mount Etna – an underwater monitoring first

 Client: GEOMAR Helmholtz Centre for Ocean Research

-A network of Sonardyne instruments deployed by scientists from GEOMAR Helmholtz Centre for Ocean Research in Kiel for 15 months has measured underwater slippage of the southeast flank of Europe’s most active volcano, Mount Etna, for the first time.
+Challenge: A network of Sonardyne instruments deployed by scientists from GEOMAR Helmholtz Centre for Ocean Research in Kiel for 15 months has measured underwater slippage of the southeast flank of Europe’s most active volcano, Mount Etna.

-The network of five Sonardyne Autonomous Monitoring Transponders (AMTs) were deployed in April 2016, across the fault line that represents the boundary between the sliding flank and the stable slope, with three on the sliding sector and two on the presumed stable side of the fault line.
-The AMTs acoustically measure the distances between each other with a precision of less than one centimetre.
+Solution: A network of five Sonardyne Autonomous Monitoring Transponders (AMTs) were deployed in April 2016 by scientists at GEOMAR and Kiel University.
+The placement of the transponders covered the fault line that represents the boundary between the sliding flank and the stable slope.
+Three AMTs were situated on the sliding sector and the final two on the side of the fault line that was presumed to be stable.

 Have you got a similar project?